The forex trading week has come and gone.

 Other traders, meanwhile, were probably expecting the RBNZ to be more hawkish, given the Kiwi’s recent slide and the surge in inflation.
 And since the RBNZ maintained its very neutral tone, both camps were disappointed.

 Anyhow, the Kiwi’s price action became mixed again before broadly weakening on Friday, probably because commodities continued to dip, as well as the prevalence of risk aversion ahead of the vote on the U.S. healthcare bill and New Zealand’s trade report, which showed an $18 million deficit, missing expectations of a $160 million surplus.

-The Kiwi later got bid higher when the early U.S. session rolled around, however, very likely because the ratings agency Moody’s announced that it was affirming New Zealand’s “AAA” rating, as well as New Zealand’s “stable” outlook because of New Zealand’s “very high economic resilience.”
-In fact Moody’s “expects New Zealand’s economy to be among the fastest growing Aaa-rated economies in coming years.”
+The Kiwi later got bid higher when the early U.S. session rolled around, however, very likely because the rating agency Moody’s announced that it was affirming New Zealand’s “AAA” rating, as well as New Zealand’s “stable” outlook because of New Zealand’s “very high economic resilience.”
+In fact Moody’s “expects New Zealand’s economy to be among the fastest-growing Aaa-rated economies in coming years.”

 The euro’s price action was rather messy this week, which implies that opposing currencies dominated price action on euro pairs.
 However, the euro did show uniform price action on Tuesday when the euro gained strength across the board.

 And that was apparently due to poll results that showed that Macron supposedly won the French presidential debates.
 Not only that, Macron’s poll numbers were comfortably better than the numbers that the anti-EU Marine Le Pen got.
 And this was apparently taken by the market as a sign that Le Pen will probably lose, thereby eliminating a possible catalyst for the French version of Brexit.

 The Swissy’s price action looks like a mess at first glance.
 But if you remove “strong” currencies like the pound and the yen, then you get this.